 Sunset High School, W.H.
-Gaston Middle School and the Young Women’s STEAM Academy at Balch Springs each had one team, and Billy Earl Dade Middle School and J.L.
-Long Middle School each had two teams.
+Gaston Middle School, the Young Women’s STEAM Academy at Balch Springs, Billy Earl Dade Middle School and J.L.
+Long Middle School each had a team compete in the event held Wednesday, Feb.
+15, at the H.B.
+Bell Building.

 The teams faced off with their VEX IQ robots, aiming to complete as many tasks as they could in two minutes.
 They used the robots to move around large blue or orange plastic balls.
 Each team had two drivers who would switch at the 1-minute mark during a round.
 The robot kits are assembled and maintained by students as well.